-I still have an open mind, an open heart, and I’m happy to love new friends.
-Yes, as we age we focus on our families, our work, and no, we don’t have so much spare time.
+I still have an open mind and heart, and I’m happy to make new friends.
+Yes, as we age we focus on our families, our work, and no, we don’t have much spare time.
 Coffee?
-Um, next Tuesday…?
+Um, week next Tuesday…?
 But if I’m brutally honest, some of the “situational” or other friends I made as a younger woman — the ones who shared my college years or baby classes — have grown into people with whom I share an enormous history but whom I don’t actually like that much.
-I’ve sat at parties listening to them talk about their money, houses, careers, inheritance prospects, and so on, and have realised that we have little or nothing of value in common any more.
+I’ve listened to them talk about their money, houses, inheritance prospects, and so on, and have realised that we have little or nothing in common any more.

 I’d love to live another 40 years or more.
 If I do, new friends will soon be old friends – but only if I say yes to them now.

-On the other hand, I’ve met new people who inspire me, whose kindness and fairness have engendered real respect.
-People I would’ve wanted as best friends if I’d met them as a young woman and whom I’d still love to call real friends now.
-Sure, in these busy times, to add new people to my friendship group now — even assuming they want me to — means change; readjusting my diary and priorities.
+On the other hand, I’ve met new people who inspire me with kindness, fairness and vision.
+People I’d have wanted as best friends if I’d met them as a young woman and whom I’d love to call friends now.
+Sure, in these busy times, to add new people to my friendship group now — even assuming they want me to — means readjusting my diary and priorities.
 But when did we become so weak that we weren’t prepared to take a chance on people?
 I didn’t.
 That never happened.

 There are people out there waiting to be loved and valued, just for being really cool and funny and great.
-I want to sit with them at a party, ask how they’re doing with genuine interest, and talk about legacy instead of inheritance, or dreams instead of job titles.
-Types of whiskey instead of mortgages.
-Or maybe we could just go running, or get drunk and laugh about nothing.
+People who still have a bit of adventure in them.
+I want to sit with them, ask how they’re doing, and talk about legacy instead of inheritance, or dreams instead of job titles.
+Music instead of mortgages.
+Or maybe we could just go running, and laugh about nothing.

 Maybe one day, as old friends, I could thank them for being there — literally just being — when I needed them most.
 Although by then, with any luck, they’ll already know.